pbielefeldt/GenFitExamples/GFResidualExample/README.md

 - Increasing `N_POINTS` (number of points per track) will not substantially change the residual width, but can improve fit stability.
 - Increasing `N_RUNS` (number of tracks) increases the sample statistics, making the distributions smoother.

+## Interpreting the Pull Distributions

+In addition to residuals, this example can analyze **pull distributions**.
+A *pull* is a normalized residual, defined as:

+\[
+\text{pull} = \frac{\text{fitted value} - \text{measured value}}{\text{estimated uncertainty from the fit}}
+\]

+- The pull quantifies how consistent the fit result is with the measurement, in units of the expected error.
+- If the fit's uncertainty estimation is accurate, the pull distribution should be centered at zero with width one (Gaussian with σ ≈ 1).

+Pulls are a standard tool for validating track fit quality and error estimation.

 ## Building GFResidualExample

 ### Prerequisites